hzget/hzget.github.io/math/perspective/known.md

 ***Solution:***

 The only movement at each step is to move right or to move left.
-We're tempted to consider the number of right steps and left steps after all movement.
-And then we get the position by adding up these steps:
+We're tempted to consider the number of right movements and the number of left movements after n steps.
+And then get the position by adding them up:

-* if the number of right steps is $$x$$
+* if the number of right movements is $$x$$
-* then the number of left steps is $$n-x$$
+* then the number of left movements is $$n-x$$
-* and the position is $$x-(n-x)=2x-n$$
+* and then the position is $$x-(n-x)=2x-n$$

-Let X be the number of right steps after n steps.
+Let X be the number of right movements after n steps.
 Its distribution and PMF are known:

 $$X\sim Bin(n,1/2)$$